In addition to being celebrated as a

 Chapter two of Anthony DeStefano’s book

-“Ten Prayers God Always Says Yes To” cites the Annunciation and Incarnation in Nazareth
+“Ten Prayers God Always Says Yes To” cites the Annunciation and Incarnation in

-meditation: “In the history of the world, no one has ever had a more
+personal meditation: “In the history of the world, no one has ever had a more

 profound encounter with God than Mary did at that moment.
 The Gospel says that the Holy Spirit